Evaporating black holes in de Sitter expanding universe: Concluding remarks

 \section{Concluding remarks}

 The general conclusion is that our $\kappa$- models with $\kappa\not=0$ describe systems formed by a Schwarzschild-type black hole surrounded by a cloud of dust hosted by the perfect fluid of the asymptotic FLRW space-time.
-Any such system becomes active at a critical instant $t_{cr}$ when the pair of horizons appear on the same sphere, evolving then creating the physical space between their spheres.
-Remarkably, these are genuine geometric models without supplemental mechanisms of the black hole thermodynamic.
-Moreover, these models are able to generate de Sitter asymptotic backgrounds without using a cosmological constant because of our parameter $\kappa$ which takes over its role.
+Any such system becomes active at a critical instant $t_{cr}$ when the pair of horizons appear on the same sphere, evolving then in opposite directions, creating thus the physical space between their spheres.

+Remarkably, these are genuine geometric models without supplemental mechanisms of the black hole thermodynamics.
+Their dynamics is determined only by the mass function and the parameter $\kappa$ which takes over the role of the cosmological constant.
+However, these parameters cannot be chosen arbitrarily because we must prevent possible singularities imposing supplemental conditions as in Eqs. (\ref{expand}) and (\ref{collaps}) which assure, in addition, the null energy condition and a correct horizons dynamics.

-The problems which remain open are related to the quantities that can be measured by a remote observer co-moving with the FLRW fluid in the physical frame of the dynamical black hole.
+The problems that remain open are related to the quantities that can be measured by a remote observer co-moving with the FLRW fluid in the physical frame of the dynamical black hole.
 The only quantity that can be measured directly is the local dust density which is accessible in the physical domain.
 For emphasizing the dilation of the FLRW background and the presence of the black hole one may measure the redshift and the black hole shadow.
 We know the expressions of these quantities at least in the $in$ state, where the black hole is a Schwarzschild-de Sitter one \cite{Cot2}, or in the case of the dynamical black holes with $\kappa=0$ we studied recently \cite{Cot}.
 However, for the models with $\kappa\not=0$ the algebraic calculations become extremely complicated such that the methods we applied in previous cases do not work.

 Nevertheless, we hope to get over these difficulties combining algebraic and numerical methods for constructing realistic models of expanding universe populated by evaporating black holes.